-Clinical Pastoral Education (CPE) brings students into supervised encounters with persons in crisis.
-CPE centers are found in hospitals, hospices, and geriatric care facilities.
+Clinical Pastoral Education (CPE) is offered by the Association of Clinical Pastoral Education.
 One unit of CPE, which can be taken during either a summer or an academic year, fulfills the supervised ministry requirement.
-CPE provides an in-depth pastoral experience with individual and group supervision by certified teaching chaplains.
-Yale Divinity School recognizes programs whose supervisors are certified by the Association for Clinical Pastoral Education or the National Association of Catholic Chaplains.
+CPE sites include hospitals, hospices, geriatric care facilities, and occasionally community organizations and churches.
+CPE brings students into supervised encounters with persons in crisis.
+It provides an in-depth pastoral experience with individual and group supervision by certified teaching chaplains.
 Each program has its own application procedure, schedule, and policies.
+Students in CPE receive a grant of \$2,900 through the Office of Financial Aid.